-When visiting the Los Angeles area, The Huntington proudly recommends The Langham.
+The Huntington proudly recommends The Langham.
 The official Hotel/Resort of The Huntington.

 The Huntington encompasses 207 acres of land in Southern California's San Gabriel Valley, amid a diverse botanical collection of rare plants, shrubs, and mature trees.
 While The Huntington does not function as a wildlife center, the lush landscape does provide a natural habitat for many birds – including red-shouldered hawks, California quail, Canada geese, and barn owls.
 Along with three different species of squirrels, it is not uncommon to see raccoons, possums, and, occasionally, coyotes on the property.